alelievr/Modern-Rendering-Introduction/TriangleIntersection.md

 ## Fast Intersection Algorithm

-We already know tha barycentric coordinates are very important for interpolation of values on the surface of a triangle, so it's a given that we'll need to calculate them in addition to the intersection position.
+We already know that barycentric coordinates are very important for interpolation of values on the surface of a triangle, so it's a given that we'll need to calculate them in addition to the intersection position.

 This algorithm proposes to formulate the intersection of the triangle in a different manner by directly solving for the barycentric coordinates of the point inside the triangle and then checks if the barycentric coordinates are inside the triangle.

 <!-- ### Checking if the line is parallel to the triangle plane

-Starting form our triangle, the first step is to formulate the plane passing through all the vertices of our triangle, for this, we'll use a different formula compared to what we used in the [Plane Intersection](PlaneIntersection.md) chapiter: our plane will be defined by two coplanar vectors in space created by linking the vertices of our triangle (i.e. subtracting the vertices position will create a vector representing the length and direction needed to move from one point to another in the triangle). -->
+Starting form our triangle, the first step is to formulate the plane passing through all the vertices of our triangle, for this, we'll use a different formula compared to what we used in the [Plane Intersection](PlaneIntersection.md) chapter: our plane will be defined by two coplanar vectors in space created by linking the vertices of our triangle (i.e. subtracting the vertices position will create a vector representing the length and direction needed to move from one point to another in the triangle). -->

 Let's consider a triangle ABC and a line called $l$ cross it, the line origin is denoted by a point called $P$, the line direction is called $\vec{L}$ and it's length is 1.